Tutorial of pydefect

 8. Generation of defect_entry.json

-Sometimes, one may want to treat complex defects.
-For instance, O2 molecules act as anions in MgO2, where O2 molecule vacancies may be able to exist sufficiently.
-Other important examples are the methylammonium lead halides (MAPI), where methylammonium ions acts as singly positive cations (CH3NH3+), and DX centers, where anion vacancies and interstitial cations coexist.
+Sometimes, users may need to treat complex defects.
+For example, O2 molecules can act as anions in MgO2, where vacancies of O2 molecules may be sufficiently stable.
+Other important cases include methylammonium lead halides (MAPI), where methylammonium ions act as singly charged cations (CH3NH3+), and DX centers, where anion vacancies and interstitial cations coexist.

-In aid of this, pydefect provides the sub-command to create defect_entry.json, by analyzing the structure difference between the defect structure and perfect supercell structure.
-The charge is determined from the INCAR, POSCAR, and POTCAR files.
+To assist with this, pydefect provides a subcommand that generates defect_entry.json by analyzing the structural difference between the defect structure and the perfect supercell.
+The defect charge is determined based on the INCAR, POSCAR, and POTCAR files.

 pydefect_vasp_util de -d . -p ../perfect/POSCAR -n complex_defect